nus-cs2103/website-base/admin/appendixE-gitHub.md

 <div id="git-username">

-## Setting Git Username to Match GitHub Username
+## Setting Git `user.name`

-We use various tools to analyze your code. ==For us to be able to identify your commits, we encourage you to use the GitHub username as your Git username as well.
-If there is a mismatch, or if you use multiple user names for Git,== our tools might miss some of your work and as a result you might not get credit for some of your work.
+We use various tools to analyze your code. ==For us to be able to identify your commits, we encourage you to set your Git `user.name` in all computers you use to a sensible string that uniquely identify you.
+For example, ==you can to GitHub username or your full name as your Git username==.
+If this user name is not set properly or if you use multiple user names for Git, our tools might miss some of your work and as a result you might not get credit for some of your work.

-In each computer you use for coding, after installing Git, you should set the Git username as follows.
+In each computer you use for coding, after installing Git, you can set the Git username as follows.

 1. Open a command window that can run Git commands (e.g., Git bash window)
 2. Run the command `git config --global user.name YOUR_GITHUB_USERNAME`<br>